 Polyester Strapping - A common substitute for steel strapping, the second strongest type of strapping available.

-Nylon Strapping – Offers a high retained-tension capability and commonly used to unitize heavy loads.
+Nylon Strapping - Offers a high retained-tension capability and is commonly used to unitize heavy loads.

 Core - The inner paper tube strapping is wound upon.
 Core measurements are measured in diameter and width.